 To apply please send a cover letter, CV, and two writing samples (Word doc or PDF) to Theresa Blackman at firstname.lastname@example.org.
 Position open until filled.

-This is a full-time, senior staff position based at PRA’s metro Boston (Somerville) office and a dream job for the right person.
-Reports to and collaborates with the Executive Director.
-Requires some travel and occasional evenings and weekends.
-Salary on social justice nonprofit scale, commensurate with skills and experience.
+This is a full-time, senior staff position based at PRA’s Somerville office.
+The Development Director reports to and collaborates with the Executive Director.
+Position requires some travel and occasional evenings and weekends.
+Salary is on a social justice nonprofit scale, commensurate with skills and experience.
 Generous compensation package includes full medical & dental, retirement, fabulous colleagues, and a collaborative working environment.
 Open to some flex work arrangements.

 - Write and submit letters of inquiry, funding proposals, and grant reports.

 - Generate effective development-related email and postal mail outreach to supporters, including mail appeals and the PRA newsletter.

 - Lead creation of compelling development-related copy, including grants, reports, letters, emails, Annual Report, and other materials.